WalczakPaulo/EITI-Projects/AAL/test/googletest/googlemock/docs/v1_7/CookBook.md

 ```

 In case the array needs to be dynamically created (and therefore the
-array size cannot be inferred by the compiler), you can give
+array howManySticks cannot be inferred by the compiler), you can give
-`ElementsAreArray()` an additional argument to specify the array size:
+`ElementsAreArray()` an additional argument to specify the array howManySticks:

 ```
 using ::testing::ElementsAreArray;